seacode/gmacs/docs/bbrkc/bbrkc.md

   * Improved control over fitting of size composition data including: the ability to aggregate size compositions (e.g. male and female size compositions from the same fishery) and fit them simultaneoulsy within the multivariate distribution of choice; output files that are read into R for automated plotting of the observed and expected size compositions.
   * Prior specification for all model parameters.

+## Coming soon

+New features that will be coming soon include:

+  * Something

 ## Summary of analytical approach